Launching Your Veterinary Practice: A Friendly Guide to Financing with Live Oak Bank

 5. How Can I Navigate the Financing Process?

-Even though starting a practice involves uncertainty, planning, and preparation can help you make informed choices.
-Consulting with a CPA, a veterinary management expert and a demographics professional can provide valuable insights.
+Even though starting a practice involves uncertainty, planning and preparation can help you make informed choices.
+Consulting with a CPA, a veterinary management expert, and a demographics professional can provide valuable insights.
 These experts can guide you in developing a business plan and financial projections to support your financing application.

-Investing in expert advice, along with doing your own research, will pay off as you move toward achieving your practice ownership dreams.
+Investing in expert advice, along with doing your research, will pay off as you move toward achieving your practice ownership dreams.